-The day I became a dry suit diver, a whole new world unfolded before me.
-I didn’t need to wait anymore for the diving season or my next holiday to tropical locations: I could dive anytime, anywhere.
+The day I became a drysuit diver, a whole new world unfolded before me.
+I didn’t need to wait anymore for the diving season or my next holiday to tropical locations.
+Thanks to drysuit diving I could dive anytime, anywhere.
 It took me some time to buy my own, but then for 3 years, my Aqua Lung Blizzard 7mm neoprene drysuit has been my best buddy in places like Scotland and Iceland.
 From the moment I became a scuba diver I always felt cold.
 Soon I discovered it was just because the suit I was given was never in my size or never the thickness I would have needed for the location.

+Before digging into my Fusion drysuit review, here is a bit of background information.
 Until recently, I was the owner of a 7mm full suit, a 5mm shorty, a 5mm full suit, a 2,5mm full suit, and then I got the Aqua Lung Diveflex 5mm suit that was way more comfortable than my first one.
 Before moving back to France, I had 6 scuba diving suit in my scuba closet!
-Moving is always the good opportunity to sort your stuff.
+Moving is always a good opportunity to sort your stuff.
 So I downsized my scuba closet and kept my 7mm dry suit, 5mm and 2,5mm wetsuit.
-Water temperature colder than 18°C?
-I would just always pick my dry suit, why not?
+Is water temperature colder than 18°C?
+I would just always pick my drysuit, why not?
 Since you can adjust the undergarment below.
-This is how I dived in Portofino, Italy, early July, while water temperature was 16°C at 20m, with my dry suit and only a swimsuit below.
+This is how I dived in Portofino, Italy, in early July, while the water temperature was 16°C at 20 m, with my drysuit and only a swimsuit below.
 As a result, I was diving with my drysuit more and more.
 I loved it so much!

 The thing is, by doing so, I have put my neoprene drysuit under great stress.
 Last October, after a weekend of scuba diving in Southern France, the last time I put it off, half of my right forearm sleeve broke.
 I bought some neoprene glue, and it seemed to do the job.
 But after two dives it broke again.
 So I used the neoprene glue again, and I sewed it too this time.
 This time it worked quite well, but I understood the message: I maybe had a too intensive use of a beginner drysuit.
 In addition to this, because I had so many leak issues in the past with other models of drysuits, I made sure to choose a size that was tight.
 It was so adjusted that most people believed I was diving in a semi-dry suit!
 I never had any single leak underwater, so it did the job, but the truth is I was a bit struggling to put it on and off.
 For sure material resistance has limits when you have to force on your suit every single time to remove your arms from it.